aitirjachowdhury/cps842_project/src/README.txt

 Step 5: User may open the file eval.txt, which also shows the purity and tightness of each cluster.

 Step 6: User may open the file clusters.txt, which shows the documents with their titles in each cluster.

+Step 7: User may open the file summaries.txt which shows the top 3 documents that are the closest to the centroid.